aorozcog/aorozcog/README.md

 I'm a Computer Engineering student from Chile.

-- 🔭 I’m currently working on working on my thesis
+- 🔭 I’m currently working on my thesis